Comparison of $\Lambda$CDM and $R_h = ct$ with updated galaxy cluster $f_{gas}$ measurements using Bayesian inference: Recap of M16

 The terms in the numerator and denominator in the first and second parenthesis, respectively refer to the cosmological model, which is being tested.
 The reference model used is the flat $\Lambda$CDM with $\Omega_m=0.3$, $\Omega_{\Lambda}=0.7$, and $H_0=70$ km/sec/Mpc.
 In Eq.~\ref{eq:fgas}, $d_A(z)$ is the angular-diameter distance, $H(z)$ is the Hubble parameter, and $K$ parameterizes the instrumental calibration uncertainty.
 For flat $\Lambda$CDM, $H(z)= H_0\sqrt{\Omega_m(1+z)^3+ 1-\Omega_m}$, For $R_h=ct$, $H(z)=H_0(1+z)$.
 For $R_h=ct$ universe, $d_A$ is given by~\cite{Meliafgas}:

 For flat $\Lambda$CDM, $d_A$ is given by~\cite{Hogg99}:

 M16 applied this formalism to three different $f_{gas}$ datasets~\cite{Laroque06,allen08,Ettori09}.
 The first two of these datasets consist of gas fraction measurements at $R_{2500}$~\cite{Laroque06,allen08}, while the third used measurements at $R_{500}$~\cite{Ettori09}.
 All the three datasets were separately fit to Eq~\ref{eq:fgas} for both the models using $\chi^2$ minimization.
 The $R_h=ct$ model has no free parameters, while $\Lambda$CDM has 1-2 free parameters (depending on whether one assumes a flat model or not).
 Both cosmologies were consistent with a constant $f_{gas}$ ratio.
 The reduced $\chi^2$ for $\Lambda$CDM and $R_h=ct$ were less than one for all the three samples.
 The efficacy of these models was evaluated using information theoretical techniques such as AIC, BIC, and KIC~\cite{Liddle_2007,Krishak}.
 For all the three datasets the results from BIC favored $R_h=ct$ with a likelihood of $\sim 95\%$ as compared to 5\% for $\Lambda$CDM.
 Therefore, M16 argued that the gas mass fraction data favored $R_h=ct$ over $\Lambda$CDM.
+However, we note that these information theoretical criteria assume that the posterior distributions are Gaussian or close-to Gaussian, which may not always be satisfied~\cite{Liddle_2007}.
+Therefore, we shall use Bayesian model comparison techniques for model selection.